Tr3yWay996/web/docs/pages/getting-started/Installation.md

 <br>

 #### <i class="bi bi-check-circle-fill"></i> Mission complete!
 Blueprint should now be installed onto your Pterodactyl panel which means you'll be able to start installing or developing extensions.
 To learn more about Blueprint's command line utility, run `blueprint -help`.
 If you like the project, please <a href="https://github.com/blueprintframewor/main" class="text-warning-emphasis">star</a> it on GitHub.

+Get started with developing extensions through [this guide](?page=getting-started/Extension-development) or find new extensions on [the extension discovery list](/browse).
+There is so much to discover, welcome to Blueprint.